Required Tools

 Essential Equipment

-- Biohazard Disposal Bags: Used for the safe and compliant disposal of biohazardous materials.
+- Biohazard Bags: Used for the safe disposal of contaminated materials.

-- Personal Protective Equipment (PPE): Includes gloves, masks, and gowns to protect the cleaner from exposure.
+- Personal Protective Equipment (PPE): Includes gloves, masks, and suits to protect the cleaner from hazardous materials.

 Optional Equipment